 Top Tips for Using Face Masks

-A properly fitted face mask will sit snug against your face, is secured with ties or loops behind the ears or back of the head, and includes more than one layer of fabric, ideally with an insert for a filter.
+A properly fitted face mask will sit snug against your face, is secured with ties or loops behind the ears or back of the head, and includes more than one layer of fabric.
 Don’t use a filter insert that is too hard to breathe through, though, or that contains fiberglass (such as some furnace filters).
+While studies show that all masks confer protection, N95 masks offer the greatest protection.

 Your face mask should be breathable, easy to put on and take off, and should be washable without getting damaged.
 Wash your cloth face mask before first use and after each wear, or per the guidance from the manufacturer.
 Masks with elastic ties will degrade quickly on high heat washes, so are best avoided for reusable masks, or should be handwashed.